Gut-Behrami wins tricky World Cup super-G on home course

 Gut-Behrami and other racers huddled around a television screen at the start watching how the early racers performed.
 No. 3 starter Stephanie Venier crashed out but did not seem injured.

+“It was not really easy starting with the first numbers,” said Brignone, who wore No. 5.
+She now has four podium finishes but no race wins yet in defense of her overall title.

-Wearing bib No. 9, the winner had been runner-up on the Saturday downhill despite back and hip pains she said made it hard to walk.
+Wearing bib No. 9, Gut-Behrami had been runner-up in the Saturday downhill despite back and hip pains she said made it hard to walk.

+“Today I’m stiff but I had no pain,” said Gut-Behrami, who rose to third in the overall standings she won in 2016.
+“I’m lucky I have my body back and I again have confidence in my skiing.”

 Mikaela Shiffrin is the world champion in super-G but did not start Sunday.
 The American star is focusing on a giant slalom Tuesday at Kronplatz, Italy.

-Another super-G is scheduled next Sunday at Garmisch-Partenkirchen, Germany.
-It’s the last women’s race before the world championships open at Coprtina d’Ampezzo, Italy.
+Another super-G is scheduled for next Sunday at Garmisch-Partenkirchen, Germany.
+It’s the last women’s race before the world championships start Feb.
+8 at Cortina d’Ampezzo, Italy.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports